Welcome to today's edition of the Rush 24-7 podcast.

 The Boston Globe, Bob.

-The Boston Globe yesterday editorialized that uh uh Bush is gonna end up being worse for the country than the terror attacks of 9-11.
+The Boston Globe yesterday editorialized that Bush is going to end up being worse for the country than the terror attacks of 9-11.

 But what do you mean, Bob?

-It's gonna get low and gonna get mean.
+It's going to get low and going to get mean.

-Brand new hostette Meredith Vieira talking with Tim Russett.
+Brand new hostette Meredith Vieira talking with Tim Russert.

-And she said, Democrats say the president took advantage of the very solemn occasion in this country to push his agenda about a rock and tie it to the Greater War on Terror.
+And she said, Democrats say the president took advantage of the very solemn occasion in this country to push his agenda about Iraq and tie it to the greater war on terror.

-House Speaker criticizing Democrats for criticizing the president, saying soft on terrorism.
+House Speaker criticizing Democrats for criticizing the president, saying he's soft on terrorism.

 The words that Congressman Boehner used, almost suggesting the Democrats are aligning themselves with the terrorists, really sent shockwaves through Washington.

-Maybe in maybe a few Republicans in Washington, like Link Chafey and Lindsey Graham and John McCain.
+Maybe a few Republicans in Washington, like Link Chafee and Lindsey Graham and John McCain.

 Let me tell you something.

-This resonates outside the country, outside the the the belt wave.
+This resonates outside the country, outside the Beltway.

-This is uh I I don't think the inside the beltway crowd, particularly Republicans has any idea how livid the American people are and have been consistently with the mean-spirited criticisms of Bush, the outright lies, the movies, uh wishing for his assassination.
+I don't think the inside the Beltway crowd, particularly Republicans, has any idea how livid the American people are and have been consistently with the mean-spirited criticisms of Bush, the outright lies, the movies wishing for his assassination.

 Let's make no mistake.